Tolu-DavidAfolayan/portfolio/README.md

-This is my  Portfolio Projects
+This is my  Portfolio Projects.
-It detailed a few of my projects
+It detailed a few of my projects.